More opportunities for classroom participation, more leadership opportunities, and greater comfort and security in class.

 The Gregory School recognizes the importance of sustainable living both for now and for our students' futures.
 Among our sustainability practices we:

 To succeed in college and beyond, students require mastery of subject content, and they need skills in analysis, critical and creative thinking, self advocacy, collaboration, and written and oral communication.
 The Gregory School graduates thrive in college and beyond with the benefit of our preparation.
-We are the only school in Arizona to use a comprehensive national test evaluating our program's quality in preparing students' thinking skills for college and work readiness.
 Graduates of The Gregory School have settled into productive and highly accomplished careers across Tucson and far away from home.

 Leadership education has been part of The Gregory School program for over three decades.
 Through opportunities in the classroom, on the athletic fields, and in club, advisory, and service activities, students experience all aspects of leadership.
 In addition, our dedicated leadership classes allow students to tackle projects on campus as well as in the community.